Suriname: Biodiversity and conservation

 The blue poison dart frog is endemic to Suriname.

 Due to the variety of habitats and temperatures, biodiversity in Suriname is considered high.
 In October 2013, 16 international scientists researching the ecosystems during a three-week expedition in Suriname's Upper Palumeu River Watershed catalogued 1,378 species and found 60—including six frogs, one snake, and 11 fish—that may be previously unknown species.
 According to the environmental non-profit Conservation International, which funded the expedition, Suriname's ample supply of fresh water is vital to the biodiversity and healthy ecosystems of the region.

 Snakewood (Brosimum guianense), a tree, is native to this tropical region of the Americas.
 Customs in Suriname report that snakewood is often illegally exported to French Guiana, thought to be for the crafts industry.

 On 21 March 2013, Suriname's REDD+ Readiness Preparation Proposal (R-PP 2013) was approved by the member countries of the Participants Committee of the Forest Carbon Partnership Facility (FCPF).

 As in other parts of Central and South America, indigenous communities have increased their activism to protect their lands and preserve habitat.
 In March 2015, the "Trio and Wayana communities presented a declaration of cooperation to the National Assembly of Suriname that announces an indigenous conservation corridor spanning 72,000 square kilometers (27,799 square miles) of southern Suriname.
 The declaration, led by these indigenous communities and with the support of Conservation International (CI) and World Wildlife Fund (WWF) Guianas, comprises almost half of the total area of Suriname.
 This area includes large forests and is considered "essential for the country's climate resilience, freshwater security, and green development strategy."

 The Central Suriname Nature Reserve has been designated a UNESCO World Heritage Site for its unspoiled forests and biodiversity.
 There are many national parks in the country, including Galibi National Reserve along the coast; Brownsberg Nature Park and Eilerts de Haan Nature Park in central Suriname; and the Sipaliwani Nature Reserve on the Brazilian border.
 In all, 16% of the country's land area is national parks and lakes, according to the UNEP World Conservation Monitoring Centre.

 Suriname's extensive tree cover is vital to the country's efforts to mitigate climate change and maintain carbon negativity.
 (Note: Suriname has been carbon negative since at least 2014.)

+However, extensive and apparently unchecked illegal gold mining with mercury continues to cause large-scale environmental degradation, especially along the Lawa and Maroni rivers, which form the border with French Guiana.

+Conservation International Suriname (CI-Suriname), the Suriname country programme of Conservation International,is based in Paramaribo.
+Work linked to CI-Suriname includes support for protected-area planning and management in and around the Central Suriname Nature Reserve and nature-based coastal protection and mangrove rehabilitation at Weg naar Zee near Paramaribo.